Department of History

 - African American History

-- The learner will apply his/her understanding of history and historically-based topics
+The learner will apply his/her understanding of history and historically-based topics and communicate those insights through his/her writing.

 Clayton Museum of Ancient History